Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Section 3: Your Personal TEX Directory

-There are always new packages coming out, and others being updated.
-There are also times when you may want to add a new or uncommon class or package by hand — perhaps a private one from a company or organisation (so LATEX and CTAN won’t know about it), or even one you are writing yourself.
+But there are also times when you may want to add a new or special class or package by hand; perhaps a private one from a company or organisation (so LATEX and CTAN won’t know about it, and you’re not allowed to share it); or even classes and packages you are writing yourself.

-The folder is called texmf (short for TEX and METAFONT), and it goes in your home or login directory.
-On Unix & GNU/Linux systems, including Apple Macintosh OS X, and on TEX Live systems on Microsoft Windows, you just need to create the folder.
-In MiKTEX and ProTEXt you need to tell MiKTEX where it is (see the procedure ‘Click the Start or Windows button …’ below).
+The folder MUST be called texmf (short for TEX and METAFONT), and MUST go in your home (login) directory on Unix & GNU/Linux systems and Microsoft Windows running TEX Live, or in the user Library folder on Apple Macintosh OS X. In MiKTEX (only) you need to tell MiKTEX Console afterwards where you put your Personal TEX Directory (see the procedure ‘Click the Start or Windows button …’ below).

 Unix and GNU/Linux

-You can either use the terminal or the file manager:
+You can use either the terminal or the file manager:

 Either